Kevin McCarthy and the Sword of Damocles - Legal Reader

 Hammering out a budget and a debt ceiling compromise that both President Biden and the extremist wing of the GOP would find acceptable has proven a lengthy and, so far, impossible undertaking.
 The Biden Administration released their proposed 2024 budget in early March, with the President indicating an eager willingness to negotiate details with the Republicans, once they submitted a proposal of their own to start from.
 McCarthy finally released the GOP’s proposal last week, a budget plan which would seek a 22% cut to non-defense spending.

 In particular, it would severely cut resources available to veterans, putting them at greater risk of poor health outcomes and homelessness, while also reducing disability benefits for wounded vets.
 It would also cancel any potential student loan forgiveness, cut Meals on Wheels service to over a million senior citizens, and push 1.7 million women, infants, and children closer to malnutrition via cuts in the Special Supplemental Nutrition Program.
 630,000 poor families would lose housing assistance.
 There would be even fewer rail inspections, a particularly egregious development after the Norfolk Southern derailment that poisoned deep red Palestine, Ohio recently.
-The debt limit agreement would also benefit the oil and gas industry at the expense of wind and solar, claw back unspent pandemic funds, place more stringent work requirements on Medicaid and food assistance recipients, and roll back IRS funding that would increase revenue by auditing the wealthy to catch tax cheats.
+The debt limit agreement would also benefit the oil and gas industry at the expense of wind and solar, claw back unspent pandemic funds, place more stringent work requirements on Medicaid and food assistance recipients, and roll back IRS funding that would have increased revenue by auditing the wealthy to catch tax cheats.

-Rather than cutting programs that benefit the poor and working class, Biden’s proposed budget would make up the shortfall by increasing taxes paid by corporations and the wealthiest Americans – the ones who more often benefit by the economic chaos that a debt default or a Republican budget would cause.
+Rather than cutting programs that benefit the poor and working class, Biden’s proposed budget would make up the shortfall by increasing taxes paid by corporations and the wealthiest Americans – the ones who more often benefit from the economic chaos that a debt default or a Republican budget would cause.

 Is Speaker McCarthy a Damocles or a Cincinnatus?
 At this point, he should simply be glad that the life of the Year King is no longer the mandated sacrifice for the cleansing and regeneration of a country in decline.